apache/flink/flink-table/README.md

 * `flink-sql-client`: CLI tool to submit queries to a Flink cluster

+### Testing

+* `flink-table-test-utils`: Brings in transitively all the dependencies you need to execute Table pipelines and provides some test utilities such as assertions, mocks and test harnesses.

 ### Notes

 No module except `flink-table-planner` should depend on `flink-table-runtime` in production classpath,